 The transformational and LEED® certified design features a complete renovation of the original 30,000 square-foot space, and includes a 13,287 square-foot addition with new galleries and community and educational programming spaces.

-A new cantilevered wing provides expanded space for traveling exhibitions and a new collection of post-1950s works.
+A cantilevered wing provides expanded space for traveling exhibitions and a new collection of post-1950s works.

-A lower level wing makes way for a large Community Room for Westmoreland Jazz Society concerts, lectures and private rental events.
+A lower level wing makes way for a large Community Room for concerts, lectures and private rental events.